ANALYTIC NUMBER THEORY

 This course is recommended for a Master's thesis project in Number Theory.

-Literature: There will be lecture notes.
-Recommended books for further reading:
+Literature: Recommended for further reading:

 • H. Davenport, Multiplicative Number Theory (2nd edition), Springer Verlag, Graduate Texts in Mathematics 74, 1980